xf8b/AdminBot/PRIVACY_POLICY.md

 - roles which have been deleted
 ## Logging
 Only the following is logged:
-- Bot information, including bot administrators
+- Bot information, including bot administrators' IDs
 - Errors
 - Amount of guilds that the bot is in